Anton Ragoza: SunStroke Project

 In February 2019, he left the group and began pursuing his own musical projects.

 Carnival Brain

 In March 2019, he presented his new joint project Carnival Brain with Dumitru Golban.
 In the same year they released a remix of Mohombi's song "Hello".

 At the end of 2023, they released the Estonian-language track "Tere Eesti" and official video in september 2024.

 In the Moldovan film "The Power of Probability," the track "Party Don’t Stop" was played.
 In 2024, they wrote music for the film's teaser "Juvenile Inspektor: The Shadow Over Jõhvi".

 Together with the singer Bacho, they released the song "Semafoare" and were selected as participants in the selection round of Eurovision 2025 in Moldova.
 The video was released on January 17.

 In the cinema

 In 2021, he starred in the Moldovan TV series "Sprinter".
+In 2025, he appeared in the TV series "Juvenile Inspektor: The Shadow Over Jõhvi".

 Personal life

 Ragoza is married to Victoria Ragoza and has two daughters, which he has from other wives.